ashtam55/livello-IoT-Task/Readme.md

     docker compose up --build
     ```
 3. Subscribe the topic (preferrably on a new terminal)
+    You can use any mqtt client which is installed on your system, if not then you can install clients like Mosquitto, EMQX etc. They comes in both options CLI and GUI.
+    I am using Mosquitto CLI for which you have to run the below command to start listening.
     ```
     mosquitto_sub -h localhost -p 1884 -t /events
     ```